Mercy For Animals is dedicated to preventing cruelty to farmed animals and promoting compassionate food choices and policies.

 MFA works to create a society where all animals are treated with the compassion and respect they so rightfully deserve.

 We serve as a voice for animals through proactive consumer education initiatives, cruelty investigations, corporate outreach, and legal advocacy.

 Click here to learn more about MFA's many investigations.

 The Plight of Farmed Animals

 Over 95% of the cruelty to animals in the United States occurs at the hands of the meat, dairy, and egg industries which confine, mutilate, and slaughter over 9 billion land animals each year.

 Despite the fact that these are the most abused animals in the United States, they actually have the fewest number of advocates.
 That is why it is so important that we stand up and become a voice for the most defenseless.

 Awards and Recognition

-In May of 2014, Animal Charity Evaluators named Mercy For Animals one of their top two recommended charities, beating out 98 other animal charities they considered.
+In December 2014, Animal Charity Evaluators named Mercy For Animals one of their top charities for the second time in a row, citing MFA's "demonstrated willingness to adjust programming to seek maximum effectiveness."
+Previously, in May 2014, Animal Charity Evaluators named MFA one of their top two recommended charities, beating out 98 other animal charities they considered.